Megaport gears up to release Virtual Edge platform

-SD-WAN on MVE highlights include: IP-enabled connections to Megaport's industry-first elastic interconnection platform; bring your own SD-WAN license; highly-distributed for localised connections; and point-and-click network provisioning to support interconnection between branch locations, data centres, cloud providers, and IT services.
+SD-WAN on MVE highlights include: IP-enabled connections to Megaport's industry-first elastic interconnection platform; bring your own SD-WAN license; highly-distributed for localised connections; and point-and-click network provisioning to support interconnection between branch locations, data centers, cloud providers, and IT services.

-It also includes real-time provisioning of virtual network infrastructure and interconnections; no hardware to ship, install, or manage; pay-as-you-go (PAYG) consumption model; unified end-to-end network provisioning and management to transform legacy networks; and secure, multicloud connections to more than 360 service providers and 700+ enabled data centres.
+It also includes real-time provisioning of virtual network infrastructure and interconnections; no hardware to ship, install, or manage; pay-as-you-go (PAYG) consumption model; unified end-to-end network provisioning and management to transform legacy networks; and secure, multicloud connections to more than 360 service providers and 700+ enabled data centers.

 Megaport CEO Vincent English says, "As enterprises and service providers begin to fully understand the benefits of SD-WAN, the ability for Megaport customers to easily, and in minutes, 'spin up' SD-WAN virtual appliances around the world on our platform is a big enabler for global organisations.